Manual Infrastructure Deployment

 The state backend ensures that your infrastructure state is stored securely and can be shared across your team.
 Without this, Terraform state would only exist locally on your machine.

-cd codemie-terraform-gcp-remote-backend
+cd remote-backend

 Initialize Terraform and deploy the storage bucket: